inverno-io/inverno-mods/inverno-boot/README.md

 ## Object mapper

 A standard JSON reader/writer based on Jackson `ObjectMapper` is also provided.
-This instance is used across the application to perform JSON conversion operations, a global configuration can then be applied to that particular instance or it can be overridden when creating the *boot* module.
+This instance shall be used across the application to perform JSON conversion operations, a global configuration can then be applied to that particular instance, or it can be overridden when creating the *boot* module.

+The `InvernoBaseModule` provide serializers/deserializers for specific types defined in the *base* such as `Settable`.

-The global object mapper is configured to use [JSR310][jsr310] for dates which are serialized as timestamps following [ISO 8601][iso8601] representation.
+The global object mapper is initialized with modules `Jdk8Module`, `JavaTimeModule`, `AfterburnerModule` and `InvernoBaseModule()` and configured to use [JSR310][jsr310] for dates which are serialized as timestamps following [ISO 8601][iso8601] representation.